neulab/ExplainaBoard/docs/cli_interface.md

 # CLI Interface Currently Supported Tasks

 Below is a (somewhat incomplete) list of tasks that ExplainaBoard currently supports, along with examples of how to analyze different tasks.
-Click the link on the task name for more details, or when no link exists you can open the example data to see what the file format looks like.
 In particular [text classification](#text-classification) is a good example to start with.

+**General notes:**
+* Click the link on the task name for more details, or when no link exists you can open the example data to see what the file format looks like.
+* You can either analyze an existing dataset included in [Datalab](https://github.com/expressai/datalab) or use your own custom dataset.
+The directions below describe how to do both.
-All of the examples below will output a json report to standard out, and you can use Python's pretty printing tool to see it in a more readable format (add `| python -m json.tool` at the end of any of the lines).
+* All of the examples below will output a json report to standard out, and you can use Python's pretty printing tool to see it in a more readable format (add `| python -m json.tool` at the end of any of the lines).

 We welcome contributions of [more tasks](add_new_tasks.md), or detailed documentation for tasks where the documentation does not yet exist!
 Please open an issue or file a PR.